lens-protocol/core/README.md

 # Lens Protocol

-The Lens protocol is a decentralized, non-custodial social graph.
+The Lens Protocol is a decentralized, non-custodial social graph.
 Lens implements unique, on-chain social interaction mechanisms analogous to commonly understood Web2 social media interactions, but significantly expanded with unique functionality that empower communities to form and participants to own their own social graph.

 ## Setup